Where has EHB been found?

 - 164 were in dead, dry pine in the environment, such as logs, branch stubs, stumps and dead wood inclusions.

 - 2 were in furniture.

 - 6 were in structural and milled timber (2 of these in houses – Albany and Brigadoon).

 - 6 were in trap poles (pinewood logs placed to measure existing population densities, and later for verification of eradication from target areas)

 Maps of EHB affected areas (Restricted Movement Zones) and a table of all suburbs affected by EHB are available.

 As noted above, infestations have been found mainly in the dead sections of live pine trees, and in pine tree waste material.
-However, as of September 2010, there has been one confirmed structural find of EHB in a home that is the result of EHB migrating from nearby infested pine trees.
+There has been one confirmed structural find of EHB in a home that is the result of EHB migrating from nearby infested pine trees.
 This occurred in a house in Brigadoon.

 EHB has also been detected in house beams in Parkerville and Beechina, where infestation of the structural timber occurred prior to the timber being installed.